The Webpage screen provides the following settings:

 Use this control to specify the text encoding for webpages.
 SiteSucker will read and save all webpages using the specified text encoding.
 If it is set to Default, SiteSucker will try to detect the webpage's text encoding.
-This setting is ignored when reading or saving webpages that were previously downloaded, when the Download Using Web Views setting is on, or when viewing webpages using the browser.
+This setting is ignored when reading or saving webpages that were previously downloaded.

 Custom Data Attributes